readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 and we are happy to be flexible with whatever works best for you.
 The pay rate will vary with experience and the hours worked but we are budgeting for **$15-20 per hour**.
-We are looking for some one who is early career or returning to their previous career with aspirations to grow into a business role with us
+We are looking for some one who is early career or returning to their previous career with aspirations to grow into a business role with us.